 STUDENT RIGHTS AND OPTIONS: The District shall apply no rule concerning a pupil's actual or potential parental, family, or marital status that treats pupils differently on the basis of sex.
 The District shall not exclude or deny any pupil from any educational program or activity solely on the basis of the pupil's pregnancy, childbirth, false pregnancy, termination of pregnancy, or recovery therefrom.
 Pregnant or parenting pupils are not excluded from participation in their regular school programs or required to participate in pregnant-pupil programs or alternative educational programs.
 Pregnant/parenting pupils who voluntarily participate in alternative programs are given educational programs, activities, and courses equal to the regular program.
-The District treats pregnancy, childbirth, false pregnancy, termination of pregnancy, childbirth, false pregnancy disability.
+The District treats pregnancy, childbirth, false pregnancy, termination of pregnancy, and recovery therefrom in the same manner and under the same policies as any other temporary disability.